 Diagnostic criteria for atopic dermatitis (AD) have been proposed by Hanifin and Rajka (1980) and largely adopted by the American Academy of Allergy, Asthma, and Immunology.
 Appropriate cases must have at least 3 major characteristics and at least 3 minor characteristics.

 Most children with atopic dermatitis relate a history notable for intense pruritus and dry skin.
 The quality of the pruritus is referred to as a spreading itch.
 Affected children often have a lowered itch threshold, resulting in increased levels of cutaneous reactivity in response to stimuli.
 Patients may succumb to a vicious itch-scratch-itch cycle, in which pruritus stimulates a bout of scratching.
 This, in turn, increases skin inflammation and triggers a greater sensation of itching, thus exacerbating flares.

-Three classes of skin lesions are recognized.
+The following three classes of skin lesions are recognized: